 Sustainable Development

-This concept and guiding principle provides that states should pursue measures that allow present generations to meet their essential needs without compromising the ability of future generations to do the same.
+This concept provides that states should pursue measures that allow present generations to meet their essential needs without compromising the ability of future generations to do the same.
 Moreover, it recognizes the need for states to work towards their economic development while also ensuring the realization and protection of fundamental human rights.
-Consequently, a state seeking to achieve Sustainable Development goals is not excused from compliance with its human rights obligations, such as the duty to guarantee the R2HE.
+In some jurisdictions, sustainable development is regarded as a guiding principle, while in others, it is treated as a right with binding consequences.